Ptorres56/CS499_FinalPortfolio_PedroTorres/README.md

 - [Enhancement One – Software Design and Engineering (ZIP)](./Enhancement%20One-Software%20Design%20and%20Engineering.zip)

 **Summary:**
-This enhancement focused on refining the *Daily Drop* app’s user interface and improving layout responsiveness and maintainability using Android Studio.
-I implemented cleaner navigation, visual hierarchy, and better modular design principles.
+This enhancement focused on improving the *Daily Drop* app’s overall structure, layout consistency, and code readability.
+I refactored the interface to strengthen modularity, introduced clearer navigation, and refined the visual hierarchy to improve the user experience.
+These updates enhanced maintainability and better aligned the application with modern UI/UX design standards.

 ---